werpu/input_pipe/readme.md

 Just plug the program into your favorite startup system with a properly working yaml config and you are good to go.

+You might however combine the startup with a startup daemon like systemd or init.d, for security reasons however I would recommend to run he program as user process not root or elevated process.

+## Remote Control

+The idea is that you can control a running server via commands from the command line.
+At the moment this is only possible from within the same machine for security reasons and per default turned off.

+If you want to turn it on start the server with following parameters

+./input_pipe -p &lt;port&gt;  -c &lt;config file&gt;

+where *port* is any arbitrary tcp port number for instance *9002*

+the server now starts with an open port 9002 where it listens for commands

+now to emit a command you simply call the program again with another argument sequence ./input_pipe --server=N --command=&lt;command&gt;

+Where command is a supported command

+Following commands are supported atm:

+ * *stop*  stops the running server
+ * *reload* reloads and restarts the server (aka can be used to pull in config file changes without a full restart of the process)

+If the server receives a command it does not know it simply will ignore it.